MicrosoftDocs/sql-docs/docs/relational-databases/track-changes/administer-and-monitor-change-data-capture-sql-server.md

 ms.author: jroth
 ms.custom: seo-dt-2019
 ---
-# Administer and Monitor Change Data Capture
+# Administer and monitor change data capture
 [!INCLUDE [SQL Server - ASDBMI](../../includes/applies-to-version/sql-asdb-asdbmi.md)]

 This topic describes how to administer and monitor change data capture.

 > [!NOTE]
-> For Change Data Capture in Azure SQL Databases (Preview), the capture and cleanup SQL Server Agent jobs are replaced by a Change Data Capture orchestrator that invokes stored procedures to start periodic capture and cleanup of the change tables.
+> Support for change data capture in Azure SQL Database is currently in preview.
+In Azure SQL Database, the capture and cleanup SQL Server Agent jobs are replaced by a change data capture orchestrator that invokes stored procedures to start periodic capture and cleanup of the change tables.

-## <a name="Capture"></a> Capture Job
+## <a name="Capture"></a> Capture job

 The capture job is initiated by running the parameterless stored procedure `sp_MScdc_capture_job`.
 This stored procedure starts by extracting the configured values for `maxtrans`, `maxscans`, `continuous`, and `pollinginterval` for the capture job from msdb.dbo.cdc_jobs.
 These configured values are then passed as parameters to the stored procedure `sp_cdc_scan`.
 This is used to invoke `sp_replcmds` to perform the log scan.